sledge909/partner_search_api/README.md

 ## Starting the application

     $ bundle install
-    $ rake db:setup (this will seed the database with 5 Partners)
+    $ rake db:setup (this will seed the database with five Partners)

 ## Then to run the app